niolabs/docs/docs/blocks/block-development/documenting.md

 ```
 nio buildspec <block repo name>
 ```
-Navigate into your `spec.json` file and manually add all descriptions.
-You will need to add a description for your block and all properties, commands, inputs, and outputs.
+Navigate into your `spec.json` file and manually add a text string description to any key labeled "description".
+You will need to add a description to the block and its properties, commands, inputs, and outputs.
 ```py
 "description": "List of attribute names and corresponding values to add to the incoming signals."
 ```